 We note that an adaptive time step is possible since only the steady state of (14) is sought.
 Since the time step restriction is adapted for each cell, the reinitialization procedure is fast: small cells with a stringent time step restriction are located near the interface and therefore only a few iterations are required to reach the steady state at those cells (characteristic information flow away from the interface); cells far away from the interface are large and therefore do not require a small time step restriction.
 For example, consider the example depicted in figure 5, for which the level set function is defined initially as -1 inside a square domain (not aligned with the grid cells) and +1 outside.
 This initial level set function is therefore very far from the signed distance function that we seek to define.
-However, on a grid where the smallest grid has size dx = 1/2048, the reinitialization procedure takes only 35 iterations to fully converge to the signed distance function and therefore only about 5 iterations are required regardless of the resolution of the finest level.
+However, on a grid where the smallest grid has size dx = 1/2048, the reinitialization procedure takes only 35 iterations to fully converge to the signed distance function in the entire domain.
+In practice, the initial level set is never that far to the signed distance function and therefore only about 5 iterations are required regardless of the resolution of the finest level.
 Figure 6 illustrates the difference in the number of iterations required between uniform time stepping and adaptive time stepping.
-In the case of a uniform time step, we take $\Delta t = \Delta x{smallest}/2$, with $\Delta x{smallest}$ the size of the smallest cell.
+In the case of a uniform time step, we take $\triangle t = \triangle x{\rm smallest}/2$, with $\triangle x{\rm smallest}$ the size of the smallest cell.